-The visa sponsor is primarily responsible to the US government for the participant but needs the cooperation and support of the camp in order to do this well.
-The camp is expected to adhere to health and safety and other concerns as specified in the regulations and the agreement with the sponsor placement agency.
-The visa sponsor may or may not be the camp's placement agency, but will be working directly with your placement agency if they are not one and the same.
+The BridgeUSA visa sponsor is primarily responsible to the US government for the participant's health, safety, and well-being as well as overall program operations.
+However, full cooperation and support of the camp is essential in order to do this well.
+The camp is expected to adhere to all program regulations and other terms and conditions outlined in the agreement with the visa sponsoring agency.
+The visa sponsor may or may not be the camp's recruitment agency but will be working directly with your recruitment agency if they are not one and the same.

-2. What is the difference between a "placement agency" and a "visa sponsor"?
+2. What is the difference between a "recruitment agency" and a "visa sponsor"?

-A visa sponsor is an organization that has applied for and received from the U.S. Department of State the status of a "designated sponsor" of the J1 Cultural Exchange Program.
-Placement agencies may or may not be actual visa sponsors.
-They are sometimes third parties that work with the designated sponsor to support the program.
+A visa sponsor is an organization that has been designated by the US Department of State to operate BridgeUSA J-1 Cultural Exchange Programs.
+Recruitment agencies are typically not actual visa sponsors.
+They are sometimes partners that work with the designated sponsor to support the program.

-3. Should the camp or the placement agency conduct in-depth orientations to prepare the cultural exchange visitor for camp and for the US culture?
+3. Should the camp or the visa sponsor agency conduct in-depth orientations to prepare the cultural exchange visitor for camp and for the US culture?

-Both - the placement agency should prepare the participant for American culture and camp life in general and the camp should prepare the participant for the specifics of that camp.
+Both.
+The visa sponsoring agency should prepare all participants for American culture and camp life in general and the camp should prepare the participant for the specifics of that camp, as well as supporting them through cultural adjustment during the summer.

-4. What details might be found in a placement agency agreement with a camp?
+4. What details might be found in a sponsor agency agreement with a camp?

-Each placement agency has its own agreement and procedures for business and participant support.
+Each visa sponsoring agency has its own agreement and procedures for business and participant support.
 Camps need to be aware of what is in each agreement and be prepared to work with the agency in all ways defined.

-5. How do placement agencies monitor and evaluate the camp experience?
+5. How do visa sponsor agencies monitor and evaluate the camp experience?

 Each agency has its own method of evaluating the camp experience that might include visits to camps as well as surveys of camps and participants.
-The US Department of State (State Department) also monitors and evaluates the camp experience through a visa participant hotline and evaluation - as well as visits to camps.
+The US Department of State also monitors and evaluates the camp experience through a visa participant hotline and evaluation - as well as visits to camps.